Here are some really interesting Interesting DIY Seed Starting Hacks that you can easily use to start new plants at your

 5. Toilet Paper Roll Pots

 Pull the cardboard and place the plant in the soil, or just unfurl the bottom and let the cardboard disintegrate on its own.
 Here’s an excellent post on it!

 6. K-Cup Coffee Containers

 Those little K-Cup coffee containers can act as the perfect first home for seedlings.
 Just empty out the coffee grounds and use the cups as seed starters.
 See the detailed article here!

 7. DIY Heat Mat

 Most plants need a constant soil temperature between 70-80 F (21-26 C) for optimal growth.
-Using store-bought seed heat mats is a nice idea but they are quite expensive.
+Using store-bought seed heat mats is a nice idea, but they are pretty expensive.
 So how about a homemade heat mat?
 This step-by-step DIY post is here to help you!

 8. DIY Greenhouse Tote

 9. Pre-Sprout Your Seeds

 Use a plastic tray and moist paper towels.
-It eliminates wait time and accelerate the rate of germination in the process.
+It eliminates wait time and accelerates the rate of germination in the process.
 Check out the informative post on Grow a Good Life to learn more.

 10. DIY Seed Tape